kevingerkens/gitfx/README.md

 ## Installation

 1. Install anaconda, if not already installed.
 Tested with anaconda 4.10.1.
-2. Create the necessary virtual environment by executing the env_install.bat script from an anaconda prompt.
+2. Create the necessary virtual environment by navigating to the Code directory and executing the env_install.bat script from an anaconda prompt.

 ## Get Started